 “Many central questions in evolutionary biology rely on understanding how individual-level and group-level selective processes interact to shape phenotypic variation and specialisation.
 Individuals can aggregate into groups, and the composition of these groups, populations, or communities (herein group phenotypic composition or GPC) can affect group-level dynamics and self-organisation.

-Research across a range of disparate topics will benefit from simultaneously developing an understanding of how GPC affects individual fitness and exerts selection on individual phenotypes, and assessing how individual phenotypes respond to GPC.
+Research across a range of disparate topics will benefit from simultaneously developing an understanding of how GPC affects individual fitness [genetic fitness, not physical fitness] and exerts selection on individual phenotypes, and assessing how individual phenotypes respond to GPC.

 GPC can be a function of the phenotypes of its members or an emergent property that is not attributable to any single individual, such as the mating system.
 GPC is also an emergent property of genotypes and their patterns of expression.